RoboticsBrno/rbcontroller/PROTOCOL.md

 When sending a packet, the device MUST set a `n` field to an integer higher than `n` in the previous packet or zero.
 The master and slave packet counters are independent.
 Any packets arriving out of order MUST be discarded.

 ## Device Discovery
 When looking for devices, the master will send following packet as a broadcast to `255.255.255.0:42424`.
-The `discover` and `found` commands are the only packet that MUST NOT have the packet counter.
+The `discover` and `found` commands are the only packets that MUST NOT have the packet counter.
 Slaves MUST always respond to the `discover` packet.

 ```json
 M: { "c": "discover" }